 Changing security procedures

-When you’re often found at the airport to travel for business, you want to spend as little time as possible there.
-Unfortunately there’s a handful of things you can’t get around, like the security checkpoint and customs clearance, and with Brexit on the horizon, the way you get to the airside is likely to change.
+When you’re often found at the airport for business travel, you want to spend as little time as possible there.
+Unfortunately, there’s a handful of things you can’t get around, like the security checkpoint and customs clearance, and with Brexit on the horizon, the way you get to the airside is likely to change.

 Increasing flight fares

 Even though the date Brexit will go into effect is approaching fast, it’s still unclear how certain things will spin out.
 One of the main things that still need to be decided on is the freedom of flights coming in and out of the UK.
 Currently, any EU airline is free to fly anywhere within the area, making it possible for connections to existing between Britain and the mainland.

 For some airlines, this freedom of flight has been a cornerstone of their operations.
 Take for example EasyJet and Ryanair, two budget airlines that have been able to offer low-cost flights to and from the UK thanks to this ‘open skies’ policy.
 After Brexit, these flights will become a lot harder — and more expensive — to operate.
 This doesn’t just go for low-budget fares, either, as the rates for standard flights will also likely rise.
 A clear indicator for this is the fact that since the introduction of the open skies policy, fares around the EU have fallen about 40 percent and routes have increased by 180 percent — this means that a bounce back to the original prices is expected.

 More expensive lodging